zachkaupp/lplex_analysis/README.md

 this is an rstudio project developed to analyze legendplex data in R

 ## to use:
-- create a folder named "data" to store a csv file with legendplex data
+- put csv file with legendplex data in "data" folder
 - open rproject file in rstudio
 - run r files in the order they are named